Yan Gomes Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.86 team ERA ranks 27th among all league pitching staffs.
+- The Nationals' 5.00 team ERA ranks 27th across all league pitching staffs.

-- The Nationals give up the third-most home runs in baseball (133 total, 1.4 per game).
+- Nationals pitchers combine to surrender the third-most home runs in baseball (135 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.